iotaledger/integration-services/api/USAGE.md

 };
 ```

-### 3. Verify user
+### 3. Verify an identity

-Everyone can create an identity and add any data he wants to his identity, that is why it is needed to know if the person or device really belongs to the company it is claiming to be.
-Hence an identity must be verified.
-This can be done by an administrator of the ssi bridge or an already verified user of an organization.
-The verification creates a so called verifiable credential, which contains information about the user and a signature proof of the information, so the data of the verifiable credential can not be changed later but verified.
+Everyone can create an identity and add any data to such identity, that is why it is needed to know if the person or device really belongs to the company they claim to be.
+Hence their identity must be verified.
+This can be done by an administrator of the SSI bridge or an already verified user of an organization (based on the principle of network of trust described above).
+Upon verification, the system allows to create a so called verifiable credential, which contains information about the identity and a signature proof of the information of the verifier, so that authenticity of data in the verifiable credential can not be changed later but verified.

 The endpoint of this request is as following: